Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Introduction

 In this paper, we address the points above with a new pixel-wise OoD detection module, called Residual Pattern Learning (RPL), which consists of an external module attached to a \textbf{frozen} closed-set segmentation network.
 RPL is trained to learn the residual pattern of anomalies based on intermediate features and induce the (frozen) segmentation classifier to produce high uncertainty for the potentially anomalous regions.
-Instead of re-training the segmentation model, RPL guarantees high accuracy in detecting OoD pixels while maintaining the closed-set segmentation performance.
-The effective training of RPL depends on our proposed positive energy loss that focuses only on the energy score of anomalies to deal with the imbalanced distribution of inlier and outlier samples in anomaly segmentation.
-Moreover, we address open-world context robustness with our new context-robust contrastive learning (CoroCL), which optimises the pixel-wise embeddings by exploring the relationship between anomalies and inliers at different contexts.
-To summarise, our contributions are: \begin{enumerate} \item The residual pattern learning (RPL) module that induces the closed-set segmentation model to detect potential anomalies, which is a novel perspective for pixel-wise OoD detection; \item A context-robust contrastive learning (CoroCL) that is designed to generalise the detection of OoD pixels to new contexts (see~\cref{fig:first_page}, row 4); and \item A novel positive energy loss function that deals with the imbalanced distribution of inliers and outliers by focusing only on the energy score of anomalies. \end{enumerate} Our approach is shown to be the most stable and accurate method in various scene contexts, yielding improvements of around 10\% FPR and 7\% AuPRC over the SOTA results in Fishyscapes, Segment-Me-If-You-Can, and RoadAnomaly datasets.
-Our approach is also shown to be the most stable method in various scene contexts and to be easily integrated to other SOTA approaches, such as Meta-OoD~\cite{chan2021entropy} and PEBAL~\cite{tian2021pixel}.
+By not \textit{re-training} the segmentation model, RPL guarantees high accuracy in detecting OoD pixels while minimising the impact on the closed-set segmentation performance.
+The effective training of RPL depends on our proposed positive energy loss that focuses only on the energy score of anomalies to deal with the imbalanced distribution of inlier and outlier samples in pixel-wise OoD detection.
+Moreover, we address open-world context robustness with our new context-robust contrastive learning (CoroCL), which optimises the pixel-wise embeddings by exploring the relationship between anomalies and inliers in different contexts.
+To summarise, our contributions are: \begin{enumerate} \item The residual pattern learning (RPL) module that induces the closed-set segmentation model to detect potential anomalies, which is a novel perspective for pixel-wise OoD detection; \item A context-robust contrastive learning (CoroCL) that is designed to generalise the detection of OoD pixels to new contexts (see~\cref{fig:first_page}, row 4); and \item A novel positive energy loss function that deals with the imbalanced distribution of inliers and outliers by focusing only on the energy score of anomalies. \end{enumerate} Our approach is shown to be the most accurate method in various scene contexts, yielding improvements of around 10\% FPR and 7\% AuPRC over the SOTA results in Fishyscapes, Segment-Me-If-You-Can, and RoadAnomaly datasets.
+Our approach is also shown to be the most stable method in various scene contexts and to be easily integrated to other SOTAs, such as Meta-OoD~\cite{chan2021entropy} and PEBAL~\cite{tian2021pixel}.